 Printed Vinyl This material gives you the widest range of design options but is manufactured with a wear layer over the surface.
 The thickness of the wear layer determines the durability of the vinyl, as it will fade over time.

-Solid Vinyl:: This vinyl is manufactured with homogenous layers which mean that the colors run true straight through the material.
+Solid Vinyl: This vinyl is manufactured with homogenous layers which means that the colors run true straight through the material.
 Because of this the surface won't wear down or fade away with use.
-Vinyl composite tiles are similar, but are manufactured to be even more durable and versatile than solid materials.
+Vinyl composite tiles are similar but are manufactured to be even more durable and versatile than solid materials.

 Things To Avoid With Vinyl Kitchens